 Listen I get it, we all gotta eat.
 I love food (especially tacos).
 However, that doesn't mean we can't find ways to save money on groceries while still eating good.

 It's actually pretty common for people to overspend on groceries:

 Did you know that on average people are spending $240/person or more per month on groceries, not including dining out?
 That's $2,880 per year for each person in your family.

-If you follow these ways to save money on groceries, you can quickly drop that number to $150 per person and save over $1,000 per person each year.
+If you follow the simple tips below to learn how to lower your grocery bill, you can quickly drop that number to $150 per person and save over $1,000 per person each year.

 Before You Go Grocery Shopping

 Before you even think about going to the grocery store, organize your kitchen.
 This will be a pain in the ass, but it will be worth it.

 First, you may find that you don't even need to go grocery shopping yet because you have enough food to last a few more days.